RepreZen/KaiZen-OpenApi-Parser/README.md

   requirements appearing in the specification (noting all uses of MUST, SHOULD, etc.) to ensure that validation is complete.

-* Serialization is not yet implemented.
+* Serialization is partially implemented.

 * DI for implementation-level validators exists, but validators need to be written.
 This is likely to be limited to a small number of